 Atera is a system monitoring platform created especially for managed service providers (MSPs).
-The service is delivered from the cloud, which removes almost all hardware requirements from the MSP’s own site.
+The service is delivered from the cloud, removing almost all hardware requirements from the MSP’s own site.
 Access to the console of the system, both for MSP managers and their technicians is made through any standard web browser.
 Atera also produces free apps to enable customers to get to its system from mobile devices.

 Atera includes a Help Desk portal, which gives technicians remote access to endpoints for investigation and problem solutions.
 The package also includes a remote desktop service that lets the endpoint user watch the actions of the technician.

 Customers of Atera don’t need to pay for the software upfront, which is a big advantage for independent freelance support specialists and is very appealing to startup MSPs.
 Instead, the MSP pays a subscription per technician.
-This pricing model makes Atera suitable for MSPs of all sizes and it is particularly interesting for rapidly expanding service providers.
+This pricing model makes Atera suitable for MSPs of all sizes, and it is particularly interesting for rapidly expanding service providers.
 When an MSP gets to full capacity and hires new staff, it just needs to add on the appropriate number of Atera subscriptions to get those new technicians fully tooled up.

 The Atera subscription also includes processing power and storage on cloud servers, so it is a very cost-efficient deal.
 You can try out the Atera system on a 30-day free trial.

 Zabbix is a network monitoring tool that can track hardware availability.
 Zabbix automatically discovers devices on setup and recognizes when devices have been connected or disconnected.
-Once tools are connected you can monitor system status, disk space, device temperature, power supply, and fan state of network hardware.
-There also out-of-the-box templates for monitoring popular servers from manufacturers like IBM, Lenovo, Dell, Linux, Solaris, and Hewlett Packard Enterprise.
+Once tools are connected, you can monitor system status, disk space, device temperature, power supply, and fan state of network hardware.
+There are also out-of-the-box templates for monitoring popular servers from manufacturers like IBM, Lenovo, Dell, Linux, Solaris, and Hewlett Packard Enterprise.

 To keep you updated you can look at alerts through email, SMS, jabber, custom scripts or messenger.
-Alert messages can be customized based on recipient.
+Alert messages can be customized based on the recipient.
 For instance, you can customize date and time, hostname, item value, trigger values, host profile, user macros and escalation history.

 The visualization offered in Zabbix is also top-notch.
 You can view graphs of hardware that automatically refresh.
-For example, you can view graphs of CPU load and CPU utilization to see how devices are performing.
+For example, you can view graphs of CPU load and CPU utilization monitoring to see how devices are performing.
 You can also generate availability reports to show other members of your team.